Stochastic model of T Cell repolarization during target elimination (II): Results

 \subsection{Repositioning with one IS}

+In the first part of our work \cite{hornak_stochastic_2020}, we analyzed the repositioning in the cell where the MTOC and the IS are initially diametrically opposed.
 In this section we present the results of the computer simulation of the model with one IS, located at an angle $\beta$ with respect to the initial position of the MTOC, see Fig. \ref{fig:variable_Beta_basic}.
 Fig. \ref{fig:variable_Beta}a shows that expectedly the repositioning becomes faster with increasing dynein density for both mechanisms.
 Moreover, the MTOC dynamic has the same characteristic as in the case of $\beta = \pi$, which was analyzed in detail in \cite{hornak_stochastic_2020}.
 The MTOC travels to the IS and its speed decreases with the MTOC-IS distance.
 Additional analysis of the repositioning for the cases of $\beta = 0.75,0.5,0.25\pi$ can be found in Supporting Materials and Methods, Sections 2.1 and 2.2.
 Here we focus on the average repositioning time $\overline{T}_{\textrm{MTOC}}$ and its dependence on the angle $\beta$: Fig. \ref{fig:variable_Beta}b shows that $\overline{T}_{\textrm{MTOC}}$ increases with the angle $\beta$ to a maximum at $\beta \sim 0.75\pi$ and then decreases. $\overline{T}_{\textrm{MTOC}}$ depends on the initial MTOC-IS distance, opposing forces and the pulling force of dynein motors.
 The opposing forces increase with the angle $\beta$ since the nucleus increasingly presents an obstacle on the path of the MTOC.
 For $\beta = 0.25\pi$ the nucleus does not intersect the line between the initial positions of the MTOC and the IS, visually demonstrated in Supporting Materials and Methods, Figs. S1b-k.
 Contrarily, the MTOC has to navigate around the entire nucleus when $\beta=\pi$.